 That said, here are some of the top-performing Vanguard funds that you may want to look into:

-Billionaire investor Warren Buffet likes these five funds:
+Billionaire investor Warren Buffett likes these five funds:

 Is Vanguard a Good Investment Option?